aptise/peter_sslers/README.md

 server which will:

 * Dynamically request Certificates from a primed `Redis` cache
-* Store data in shared `Nginx` worker and main memory and
+* Store data in `Nginx`'s shared worker and main memories
 * Expose routes to flush the worker shared memory or expire select keys.

 The [Peter_SSLers OpenResty Module](https://github.com/aptise/lua-resty-peter_sslers)